© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Groes Faen Bach round barrow is a scheduled monument protected by Cadw under reference FL195.
 View the official record →

-Groes Faen Bach is a round barrow situated in Flintshire, Wales, dating to the Bronze Age.
+Groes Faen Bach is a round barrow located in Flintshire, Wales, and represents a prehistoric funerary monument of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL195.

 Groes Faen Bach round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Groes Faen Bach round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL195.